joaocassianox7x/lanczos/README.md

 # lanczos_sparse_matrix.py

 It's cuncurrently to the above one, but with the time my plan is add sparse matrix with SciPy framework to the program be able to work with bigger matrices.
+Everything here works fine (like lanczos2) but for small cases is better use lanczos2 (it's considerable faster), for large systems use this one.
+It's also fast, but slower than the above one.

 # Comentaries